SF-PVL/P90-Notebook/README.md

 This repository is designed to be cloned directly within a Jupyter notebook environment.
 The typical workflow is:

-1. Clone this repository into your Jupyter environment
+1. Clone this repository into your Jupyter environment `git clone https://github.com/SF-PVL/P90-Notebook.git`
 2. Install the P90 client package from the included wheel file
 3. Open and run `UncertaintyFunctions.ipynb`
 4. Use the functions defined in the notebook to analyze your PV yield data